lukaspieper/Gcam-Services-Provider/README.md

 > [!IMPORTANT]
 > Using GrapheneOS?
 Make sure you read the comparison with *GrapheneOS' Gcam support* above!

-Currently there are two versions of this app named "basic" and "photos".
+There are three versions of this app named "basic", "photos", and "photosonly".
 "Basic" includes everything you need to get Gcam running but the button showing the last taken photo in full size will not work.
 The "photos" version has all features from "basic" and adds support for this button but you cannot have the Google Photos app installed for technical reasons.
+The "photosonly" version adds support for this button without a shim for GSF; it is meant to be used on GrapheneOS alongside the sandboxed Play Services.

 Note that this app comes without UI and therefore has no icon in the app drawer.
 But of course it is listed in the Android settings (e.g. for uninstallation).